-Hello and welcome to the [Monday Womens / Monday Men's / Tuesday Co-Ed / Wednesday Step Study / Thursday Co-Ed / Saturday Co-Ed / Sunday Meditation] Meetings of Sex and Love Addicts Anonymous.
+Hello and welcome to the [Monday Women's / Monday Men's / Tuesday Co-Ed / Wednesday Step Study / Thursday Co-Ed / Saturday Co-Ed / Sunday Meditation] Meeting of Sex and Love Addicts Anonymous.
 My name is _____________ and I am a _______________ addict.
 I will also be your secretary for this meeting and _______________ will be our moderator.
-I have a few suggestions for our Dial-In meeting: 1) please arrive 2-minutes before the meeting starts; 2) mute your phone when not speaking; 3) keep background noise to a minimum; 4) state your name before speaking.
+I have a few suggestions for our Dial-In meeting:

 I have asked ____________ to read the Preamble as found on page 125 in the SLAA Basic Text.

 Is there anyone here at this meeting for the first time or anyone attending their first SLAA meeting that would like to state their name?
 Are there any questions about dial-in meetings in general?

 I have asked ____________ to read the 12 Steps as found on page 67 in our Basic Text.

 Are there any SLAA-related announcements?